nbicocchi/learn-microservices/modules/observability/slides/1 - Observability.md

 **Characteristics**:
   - **Quantitative Data**: Metrics are quantitative and can be counted or measured (e.g., CPU usage, memory consumption, request latency).
-  - **Low Cardinality**: Metrics tend to have low cardinality, meaning they track fewer distinct values compared to logs or traces.
+  - **Low Cardinality**: Metrics tend to have low cardinality (limited number of possible values), when compared to logs or traces.
   - **Time-Series Nature**: Metrics are usually collected as time-series data and plotted on dashboards to show trends over time.

 **Types**: